ai-forever/ru-gpts/README.md

 ```

 ## Setup ruGPTMedium2048
 For this model you can use code from microsoft [realization](https://github.com/microsoft/DeepSpeedExamples/tree/master/Megatron-LM) of Megatron-LM in our repo or use transformers interface.
-Therefore, you shoukd follow the instructions for ruGPT2Large or ruGPT2048 for installation.
+Therefore, you should follow the instructions for ruGPT2Large or ruGPT2048 for installation.

 # Details of pretraining
 All GPUs are  Tesla V100-SXM3 32 Gb.